 Larger seeds, such as broad beans, peas, are easiest to handle for all pupils.
-It can be useful for an adult helper to hold the seeds on their palm or put them on a lid so pupils can then select one or a pinch at a time.
+It can be useful for adult helpers to hold the seeds on their palms, or put one on the lid of a jam jar or similar, so that pupils can then select a single seed or a pinch of small seed at a time.

 Seed sowers can assist with the sowing of small seeds to get a more even spread.
-Sprinkling of small seeds will have differing degrees of success depending on the dexterity pupil.
+Sprinkling of small seeds will have differing degrees of success depending on the dexterity of the pupil.

 Seed tapes are available from several seed companies for both vegetables and flowers.
 The biodegradable tape holds evenly spaced seeds and is easy to lay out in a seed drill.
-Although they are slightly more expensive than regular packets of seeds, the even spacing reducing the need for thinning out so may be cost saving if pupils tend to sow loose seeds in one large clump.
+Although they are slightly more expensive than regular packets of seeds, the even spacing reduces the need for thinning out.
+So there may be an overall cost saving if pupils tend to sow loose seeds in one large clump.

 Bulbs may be easier to plant, including vegetable bulbs such as garlic or onions.
 Sseveral types of flowering bulb however can an irritant or toxic.
 Check this before using with pupils.